simonesilvestroni/m2m-website/_posts/2022-07-16-streaming-regret.md

   - 'youtube music'
   - 'apple music'
   - 'spotify'
-description: 'People delegate music curation to distant corporations, forgetting that they can take it away on a whim.
-On losing control over the music we love.'
+description: 'People delegate music curation to distant corporations nowadays, forgetting that these can change it on a whim.
+We’re losing control over the music we love.'
-excerpt: 'I properly tried music streaming a few years back: I never was fully into it.
-Only after a while I was able to pinpoint my unease: it implies delegating music to a silo, or anyway a distant corporation.
-I’ve always been in control of curating the music that I like throughout my life.
-I quickly jumped out of that wagon and I’ve been happily back to having a local music repository ever since.'
 syndication: yes
 syndicate:
   - name: Mastodon
     url: https://indieweb.social/@m2m/108656389900836564
 ---
+I properly tried music streaming a few years back, I never fell in love with it.
+Only after a while I was able to pinpoint my unease: it implies delegating music to a distant corporation’s silo, creating a huge waste of broadband.

+I’ve always been in control of curating music so I jumped out of that wagon, going back to having a local music repository.

-The moral is always the same: when you fully subscribe to an ecosystem or a third-party entity who takes away full control over your files, you become dependent on a corporation whose core business is money, not your interests.
+The moral is always the same: when you fully subscribe to an ecosystem or a third-party entity who takes away full control over your files, you become dependent on a corporation **whose core business is money, not your interests**.
 Where the money goes, the business goes, along with — in this case — all your music.

 This post is inspired by a quote found on Hacker News months ago.
 It's centered around Google Play Music, but the concept extends to all the music streaming players.